ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 LocalCandidates = [HostCandidate, StunCandidate]

-// Configure transport and security properties TransportProperties := ...
+TransportProperties := // ...Configure transport properties
-SecurityParameters  := ...
+SecurityParameters  := // ...Configure security properties

 Preconnection := NewPreconnection(LocalCandidates,
                                   [], // No remote candidates yet
                                   TransportProperties,
                                   SecurityParameters)

 // Resolve the LocalCandidates.
-The Preconnection.Resolve() call
+The Preconnection.Resolve()
-// resolves both local and remote candidates but, since the remote
+// call resolves both local and remote candidates but, since
-// candidates have not yet been specified, the ResolvedRemote list
+// the remote candidates have not yet been specified, the
-// returned will be empty and is not used.
+// ResolvedRemote list returned will be empty and is not
+// used.
 ResolvedLocal, ResolvedRemote = Preconnection.Resolve()

+// Application-specific code goes here to send the ResolvedLocal
-// ...Send the ResolvedLocal list to peer via signalling channel
+// list to peer via some out-of-band signalling channel (e.g.,
+// in a SIP message)
+...

-// ...Receive a list of RemoteCandidates from peer via
+// Application-specific code goes here to receive the list of
-//    signalling channel
+// RemoteCandidates from peer via the signalling channel ...

+// Add remote candidates and initiate the rendezvous:
 Preconnection.AddRemote(RemoteCandidates)
 Preconnection.Rendezvous()